 Connecting with Sensory Memory through Writing

-There’s an exercise we share at the beginning of our 30-Day Grief Journaling Online Course to help participants reconnect with sensory memories of their loved one.
-Not literally, that would be a bit more complicated, but by describing them in vivid detail.
+There’s an exercise we share at the beginning of our 30-Day Grief Journaling Online Course to help participants reconnect with sensory memories of their loved ones.
 We’d like to share this journaling exercise with you today and challenge you to give it a try by following the instructions below.
 It’s really simple.

 Sit in a quiet place, close your eyes, and imagine your loved one.
 If they were sick the last time you saw them, imagine them without pain or distress.
 Imagine them in a place they liked, somewhere they were happy or at ease.
 Or think about a happy memory you shared with them.
 Sit with these images and memories for a little while and as you do really look at them.
 Ask yourself: